A Gentle Introduction to the Axiom of Choice: Why use some Choice?

 \subsection{Because a lot of math follows from $\AC$ or needs $\AC$}

 Thus far, we have seen some uses of $\AC$ that are not necessarily intuitive.
 For instance, in the introduction, we mentioned that $\AC$ was used to prove the well-ordering principle.
-In fact, this use is necessary, in the sense that $\AC$ equivalent to the well-ordering principle. $\AC$ is also regularly used throughout mathematics in another equivalent form, namely Zorn's lemma: if $(P,\preceq)$ is a nonempty \textit{partially ordered} set in which every nonempty \textit{chain} $C\subseteq P$ has a $\preceq$-upper bound, then $P$ has a $\preceq$-maximal element.\footnote{A binary relation $\preceq$ on $P$ is said to be a \textit{partial order} if it is reflexive, anti-symmetric, and transitive (see footnote~\ref{footnote: well-ordered}).
+In fact, this use is necessary, in the sense that $\AC$ is equivalent to the well-ordering principle. $\AC$ is also regularly used throughout mathematics in another equivalent form, namely Zorn's Lemma\footnote{``Zorn's Lemma" is the standard name for this principle.
+A more accurate title would include the names of Kuratowski and Hausdorff, among others.
+See \cite{Campbell-origin-of-Zorn-1978} for details on the history and origins of the various maximal principles equivalent to $\AC$.}: if $(P,\preceq)$ is a nonempty \textit{partially ordered} set in which every nonempty \textit{chain} $C\subseteq P$ has a $\preceq$-upper bound, then $P$ has a $\preceq$-maximal element.\footnote{A binary relation $\preceq$ on $P$ is said to be a \textit{partial order} if it is reflexive, anti-symmetric, and transitive (see footnote~\ref{footnote: well-ordered}).
 A subset $C$ of a partially ordered set $(P,\preceq)$ is said to be a \textit{chain} if the restriction of $\preceq$ to $C$ is total (again, see footnote~\ref{footnote: well-ordered}).} The equivalence of these statements may not seem obvious at all, as reflected by a famous (ironic) quote of Jerry Bona from 1977: ``The Axiom of Choice is obviously true; the Well-Ordering principle is obviously false; and who can tell about Zorn's Lemma?" \cite{Schechter-handbook-analysis-1997}.
 The curious reader, who at this point has surely attempted showing that these statements are equivalent, may find a proof in \cite[Theorem 2.1]{Jech73}.

 In this subsection, we provide results that rely on $\AC$ or its consequences and are more intuitive (or at least closer to the interests of a typical non-logician) than those above.
 We draw from introductory analysis and algebra, and refer the curious reader to more detailed sources for similar discussions in other fields.